Raviprojects/Ravi/README.md

-This project is about webdevelopnent for beginners
-In this project we are using HTML and CSS and javascript
+This project is about creating QR code using HTML and CSS and Javascript